progmartin/budget-map/README.md

 2.what are user needs

 Project:
+-building:
 1.how big of project should it be
 2.what platform. cell, android, pc? web,app? saved data?
-3.who is doing the same,competitors
 4.time budget, deadlines, milestones
 5.money budget?
 6.license needed?
 7.light weight or super fancy
 8.is user data going to be saved? where, local,database,cloud?
+-reasearch:
+3.who is doing the same,competitors
 9. are there any privacy concerns? legal?
 10. doing it from scratch or use template?
 11.architectual design, mvc, factories, templates, strategies